spiceai/tableau-connector/README.md

-# Spice Tableau Connector
+# Spice.ai Tableau Connector

-Spice Tableau Connector is a JDBC-based connector that allows Tableau users to easily connect to and visualize data from Spice Cloud Platform and self-hosted Spice.ai OSS instances.
+The Spice.ai Tableau Connector is a JDBC-based connector that enables Tableau users to easily connect to and visualize data from self-hosted Spice.ai Open Source and Spice Cloud Platform instances.

 ## Features